-- (a) an individual who is entitled to a vested interest in more than 25% of the capital of the trust property, whether the interest is in possession or in remainder or reversion and whether it is defeasible or not; - (b) the settlor of the trust; - (c) a protector or enforcer of the trust; or - (d) an individual who has ultimate control over the trust. - 4.
-Reasonable measures to verify the existence, legal form and parties to a trust, having regard to the ML/TF risks, may include: - (a) reviewing and retaining a copy of the trust instrument; - (b) by reference to an appropriate register in the relevant country of establishment; - (c) a written confirmation from a trustee acting in a professional capacity $^{42}$ ; or - (d) a written confirmation from a lawyer who has reviewed the relevant instrument. - 5.
+- (a) a beneficiary or a class of beneficiaries of the trust entitled to a vested interest in the trust property, whether the interest is in possession or in remainder or reversion and whether it is defeasible or not; - (b) the settlor of the trust; - (c) the trustee of the trust; - (d) a protector or enforcer of the trust; or - (e) an individual who has ultimate control over the trust. - 4.
+Reasonable measures to verify the existence, legal form and parties to a trust, having regard to the ML/TF risks, may include: - (a) reviewing and retaining a copy of the trust instrument; - (b) by reference to an appropriate register in the relevant country of establishment; - (c) a written confirmation from a trustee acting in a professional capacity55; or - (d) a written confirmation from a lawyer who has reviewed the relevant instrument. - 5.
 For the avoidance of doubt, reasonable measures are still required to be taken to verify the actual identity of the individual parties (i.e. trustee, settlor, protector, beneficiary, etc.). - 6.
 Where only a class of beneficiaries is available for identification, the TCSP licensee should ascertain and name the scope of the class (e.g. children of a named individual).

-&lt;sup>42 "A trustee acting in a professional capacity" means a trustee who acts in the course of a profession or business which consists of or includes the provision of services in connection with the administration or management of a trust (or a particular aspect of the administration or management of a trust).
+55 "A trustee acting in a professional capacity" means a trustee who acts in the course of a profession or business which consists of or includes the provision of services in connection with the administration or management of a trust (or a particular aspect of the administration or management of a trust).